godfat/rest-graph/doc/design.md

 Target usages are as following:

-* No matter where rest-graph should be used, for convenience and laziness, just `require 'rest-graph'`.
+* No matter where rest-graph whould be used, for convenience and laziness, just `require 'rest-graph'`.
 Then you're good to go.

 * Used in backend engine or non-web application.
 You might only want the